-Working with dietitians who work in retail has been a thing for years.
-It’s funny to me though, how many organizations think this means in-store tactical execution of an event, with the metric being how many people showed up for a tour or how many coupons for healthier products were used.
+Working with dietitians in retail has been a thing for years.
+It’s funny to me though, how many people think this “only” means in-store tactical execution of an event, with the metric being how many people showed up for a tour or how many coupons for healthier products were used.
 While these are incredibly important moments, they are just one aspect of a newer, bigger strategy potential that could provide even more benefit to people, planet, and yes, to profit, too.

 We have the potential to help improve public health while increasing customer loyalty.
 You share good information that helps your shoppers and cuts through the confusion?
 You bet that’s going to build trust and relationships.

 - Health and well-being is the connection of people, planet, and profit.

 - There are many wanna-be self-proclaimed health “experts” maximizing their megaphone and putting out erroneous information.
 Usually with good intentions, but that doesn’t excuse the havoc this can wreak.
 Replacing this noise with a trained professional’s input is transformational for audiences and organizations.